nickcharlton/talks/maintaining-open-source/presentation.md

 ^ This provided a great example of the unseen infrastructure that we’re all reliant on.
 Your phone includes OpenSSL, so does Ruby, Python and Node.js.
 Unless you’ve had to make an SSL certificate, you’ve probably not considered it’s existence, much less it’s pervasiveness.
-I certainly hadn’t.
+I certainly hadn’t realised quite how widespread it really is.

 ^ This is a common trend across technology as a whole.
-Indeed, it’s a quintessential example of the “tragedy of the commons”.
+It’s an example of the “tragedy of the commons”.
 We’re all at some point a free-rider.
 We’re using resources shared among everyone, but rarely contributing back.
 There’s always someone who will, right?

 ---